Energy and Civilization: A History, Vaclav Smil (MIT Press, 2017).

 This reminds me of John Michael Greer's idea of "catabolic collapse".
 See, in particular, his comments about the 1970s: https://www.resilience.org/stories/2011-01-20/onset-catabolic-collapse/

-Sorry, I know I'm late to the party here; only recently discovered this splendid (and more importantly this Wodehouse-referencing...) blog.
+Sorry, I know I'm late to the party here; only recently discovered this splendid (and more importantly this fellow Wodehousian-soubriquéed...) blog.
 Hope nobody minds!

-Right now, there are obviously gains to be had from both efficiency-improving and resource-improving and even if energy is theoretically unlimited (or limited only at a Kardashev-scale that's so far beyond our needs we may as well call it unlimited) it *is* limited in the practical sense that we don't have the political, social, and to a lesser extent technological, mechanisms to extract vastly more of it right this moment, whereas there are efficiency-improvements currently being implemented successfully: so, whilst we structure society, develop technology, etc. to extract more energy, why should we eschew the available efficiency gains owing to the abstract principle that resource-improving is better.
+Right now, there are obviously gains to be had from both efficiency-improving and resource-improving and even if energy is theoretically unlimited (or limited only at a Kardashev-scale that's so far beyond our needs we may as well call it unlimited) it *is* limited in the practical sense that we don't have the political, social, and to a lesser extent technological, mechanisms to extract vastly more of it right this moment, whereas there are efficiency-improvements currently being implemented successfully: so, whilst we structure society, develop technology, etc. to extract more energy, why must we eschew the available efficiency gains that are plentiful and immediately available?